 The Ph.D. program consists of a minimum of four academic years of graduate level preparation (including master’s-level preparation), defined as eight semesters.

 The Ph.D. program consists of a minimum of 96 credits including master-level preparation in counselor education.
-Ph.D. students must satisfy advanced degree requirements in the CACREP counselor education core areas (36 credits including a counseling and teaching internship), a specialty area of study (15 credits), and empirical foundations (15 credits).
+Ph.D. students must satisfy advanced degree requirements in the CACREP counselor education core areas (36 credits including 6 credit hours of CNED 595I doctoral internship), a specialty area of study (15 credits), and empirical foundations (15 credits).
 Students in the Ph.D. program are expected to complete a dissertation involving independent and original research.
 Students are expected to use theoretical models of counseling to investigate problems of importance to the field.
 The additional credits in the Ph.D. program incorporate advanced course work in research design, statistics, and counseling theory to prepare students for their subsequent roles as faculty members in counselor education programs.